Genero front-ends and license counting

 Web services

-For web service applications, one license is consumed per service started.
+For web service applications, one license is consumed per web service DVM started.
 If your web service applications are secured by the Genero Identity Provider, additional licenses may be used.
 As GIP is based on micro services, each of its services your application calls consumes a license.

-Genero Web service DVMs are managed in a pool by the GAS.
+Genero Web Service DVMs are managed in a pool by the GAS.
 Unlike application DVMs, the license is bound to the web service process id.
 If a new child process is started, an additional license is consumed.

 You can control the maximum number of licenses consumed by a web service by configuring its MAX_AVAILABLE pool element.
 If the number of user requests exceeds what is available in the pool at any one time, the request will be queued (rather than blocked) until a DVM becomes available.